fatemehkamrani79/Fatemeh_Kamrani_Northwind_Sales_Analysis/README.md

 - Data validation checks
 - Internal navigation links

-## Data Quality and Validation
+## Data Quality Checks

-The workbook checks row counts, duplicate records, missing values, lookup results, source-data changes, sales totals, and dashboard support calculations.
-The final validation sheet contains **22 passed checks** and no items requiring review.
+Before finalizing the workbook, I checked row counts, duplicate records, missing values, lookup results, changes to the source data, sales totals, and the calculations used by the dashboards.
+All **22 validation checks passed**, with no items left for review.

 One invalid `UnitPrice` value was found for ProductID 42.
-The original value was kept in the raw data, while the corrected value of **$14.00** was used in the analysis table and recorded in the validation log.
+The original value remains in the raw-data sheet, while the corrected value of **$14.00** is used in the analysis table and recorded in the validation log.

 ## How to Use the Workbook

 1. Download `Fatemeh_Kamrani_Northwind_Sales_Analysis.xlsx`.
 2. Open it in Microsoft Excel desktop.
 3. Start with the `Executive_Dashboard` sheet.
-4. Open `Category_Analysis` for the heatmap and category trend.
+4. Open `Category_Analysis` to review category performance.
-5. Use the slicer to select a category.
+5. Use the slicer to change the category shown in the monthly trend chart.

 Excel desktop is recommended because the workbook uses PivotTables, PivotCharts, a slicer, and internal navigation.